 Looking for free printable envelopes?
-Have an envelope with stickers or treats for your Sunday school class or homeschool child?
+Have a plain envelope with stickers or treats for your Sunday school class or homeschool child?
 Don’t go boring!
 Go fun!
 Make it something your child will treasure.
 Here are some beautiful and creative ideas on how to decorate them and make your letters a joy…

 - Make your own envelope.

-- Make both ~ your own envelope + matching envelope liner.
+- Make both ~ your own envelope and matching envelope liner.

 THINK OUTSIDE THE BOX